jsheroes/website/src/content/theme.md

-## Celebrating 10 years of pushing the boundaries
+## 10 years of pushing the boundaries

 This year we want to shift our attention to the decade of progress in the world of frontend development.
 Back in 2013, we went through a period of thinking and rethinking best practices and frontend development took off as one of the most common disciplines in tech.
 Frameworks like React and Vue now enter into their second decade of existence.